Career and Specialty Interest Groups (CSIGs)

 - Volunteer opportunities to allow students to work directly with pediatric patients and their families

-- Faculty Advisor: Matthew Robinson, MD and Tiffany Su, MD
+- Faculty Advisor: Dixie Aragaki, MD and Elizabeth Weiner, MD

 - Department Website: VA Greater Los Angeles Health Care

 The Physical Medicine and Rehabilitation Interest Group (PM&RIG) is dedicated to the education of future physicians about the PM&R specialty and its function within the healthcare system.
 We accomplish this goal by hosting talks given by PM&R specialists and by arranging clinical skills training sessions.

 PM&RIG is working with the UCLA Mobile Clinic Project to bring PM&R expertise to underserved populations in Los Angeles.
 Through this opportunity, we give medical students the unique opportunity to simultaneously shadow and learn from PM&R physicians while serving Los Angeles's homeless population.